ORNL/VERTEX-CFD/docs/theory.md

 \end{equation}
 $$

-The velocity, the temperature and all boundary gradients are set to their respective interior values such as:
+The velocity, the temperature, and all boundary gradients are set to their respective interior values, as follows:

 $$
 \begin{equation}